Battle of Shumshu: Landings

-The large infantry landing craft in May 1945, flying her colors at half-mast in honor of the recently deceased President Franklin D. Roosevelt.
-Transferred to the Soviet Navy at Cold Bay, Territory of Alaska, on 29 July 1945 in Project Hula, she became DS-48 and took part in the Soviet Invasion of the Kuril Islands, in which Japanese coastal artillery destroyed five of her sister ships during the 18 August 1945 Shumshu landings.
+The large infantry landing craft USS LCI(L)-551 in May 1945, flying her colors at half-mast in honor of the recently deceased President Franklin D. Roosevelt.
+Transferred to the Red Fleet at Cold Bay, Territory of Alaska, on 29 July 1945 in Project Hula, she became DS-48 and took part in the Soviet Invasion of the Kuril Islands, in which Japanese coastal artillery destroyed five of her sister ships during the 18 August 1945 Shumshu landings.
 The Soviet Union returned her to the United States in 1955.

-Situation Before the Landing
+Situation before the landing

 On August 12, the American fleet carried out naval gunfire on the northern Kurils, including Poromiyoshi Island, but it did not target Shumushu Island.

 On the 14th, Soviet coastal artillery (4 x 130mm coastal guns) stationed at Cape Lopatka on the Kamchatka Peninsula fired several shells onto the sandy beach near Takeda-hama.

 On the 15th, the Japanese acceptance of the Potsdam Declaration was announced, and by noon, the Allied forces, except for the Soviet forces, ceased active operations, and most of the battlefronts entered a ceasefire state.
 However, later in the evening on the same day, an unidentified aircraft bombed Shumushu Island.
 The continuous American air raids had stopped by this time.

 At 5:00 AM on the 17th, the Soviet amphibious fleet departed from its anchorage and proceeded while sealing communications.
 Around 6:30 AM on the same day, three aircraft from the Navy Flying Regiment conducted reconnaissance and bombing runs over Shumushu Island.
 Furthermore, during the daytime on the 17th, aircraft from the 128th Composite Flying Division carried out successive bombing raids on military targets on Shumushu Island.
 The coastal artillery at Cape Lopatka also fired at a Soviet tanker stranded at Shumushu's Komatani, which had been abandoned.
 It was believed by the Japanese soldiers that the shells were fired as a show of force, considering there was no longer a need to retain the shells after the war ended.